halilbeytorun/DesignPatternsWithModernCpp/Guidelines.md

 ##  Guideline 1: Understand the Importance of Software Design
+- Treat software design as an essential part of writing software.
+- Focus less on C++ language details and more on software design.
+- Avoid unnecessary coupling and dependencies to make software more adaptable to frequent changes.
+- Understand software design as the art of managing dependencies and abstractions.
+- Consider the boundary between software design and software architecture as fluid.

 ### Features are not software design
 The essential code properties we can say are: readability, testability, maintainability, extensiblity, reusability and scalability.
 But achieving these properties does not come from features of the language.
 The structure of the program is responsible for these properties.